 At the end of the Site Survey, your community needs to submit the Voyage Stanchion Location Document, providing the precise distances of your stanchions from the Sun stanchion, and a Stanchion Location Map, which is a high resolution scale map of your proposed exhibition site printed on paper with the marked locations of all 13 stanchions.

 The community’s lead institution may not have legal authority to install Voyage on the proposed site.
 A Letter of Site Authorization (we provide a template) is therefore required, which is signed by the institution with both legal authority over the site, and authority to approve permanent installation of the exhibition on the site.
 It may be the case that different organizations have such legal authority over different segments of the 2,000 ft walking path for Voyage, which would require a separate letter for each segment.

-Go to: Site Survey and Letter of Site Authorization page
+Go to: Site Survey and Letter of Site Authorization ‘deeper dive’ page [password required]

 Step 5.
 Purchasing a Voyage Exhibition – the Contract